kamilmarwat/free-vpn/README.md

 ## Security Considerations

-- By default, SSH access is allowed from any IP (`0.0.0.0/0`).
-For better security, restrict SSH access to your IP address.
+For better security, it's highly recommended to restrict SSH access to your IP address.
+You can run the `update-ip.sh` script to do this automatically.

-- Regularly update the server using `apt-get update && apt-get upgrade`.
+Additionally, remember to periodically update your server by running `sudo apt-get update && sudo apt-get upgrade`.
-- Review the Lightsail instance security settings periodically.

 ## Useful Links